IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - Anti-Kevaran, would like to see Avizallo gain more self sufficiency, war hawk

 **Raven** (intelligence/spymaster): she.
 Reclusive, unknown, ruthless.
-- stats: Lawkeeper 5 (essential npcs)
+- stats: Lawkeeper 5 (essential npcs).
+Darklight lighter that can unleash shadows, once a day
 - Identity: Zora Courier, mixed species.
 Private eye failwoman.
 Still moonlights as a detective in order to gather intel.
 - Newest councilor after Kingfisher - joined only 1.5yrs ago
 - Anti Kevara but highly suspicious of current war mongering
 - Trying to take down the Kevaran trade firms, supporting the strikers, guerilla tactics destroying company property
-- Mistrusts Kingfisher for her perceived closeness to the Kevaran elites
+- Mistrusts Kingfisher for her perceived closeness to the Kevaran elites, uneasy alliance w Gyrfalcon
+- Knows a little about most civilians - Eledeia studying necromancy
 - Fairly religious

 **Vulture** (criminal/judiciary): he.
 Taciturn, old, spiteful.